 RESOURCES FOR GRANTEES

 This page provides guidance on grant administration to those Centers/Institutes of Latin American Studies that are current grantees of the Tinker Field Research Grant.
-In the last quarter of 2020, this page will be updated to provide information on grant administration to those selected to the Tinker Field Research Collaborative.

 The Tinker Foundation uses an online grants platform called Fluxx for the application process and for ongoing management of active grants.
 If you are a current or past grantee and would like to access your records, please contact our Grants Manager, Angelina Pienczykowski at apienczykowski[at]tinker[dot]org for login credentials.

 If you want to apply for a grant from the Foundation, you may register to become a registered user through our grants management system, operated by our third-party Service Provider.

 You are responsible for all activity under your registered user account.
 You agree to provide accurate, current and complete information at all times and to update it in a timely manner.
 You must keep your username and password confidential, and you may not transfer or otherwise do anything to give another person access to your account.
 You must notify us immediately at apienczykowski[at]tinker[dot]org if you become aware that anyone has gained unauthorized access to your registered user account.
 You represent and warrant that all information you provide as a registered user is accurate and complete.

 We reserve the right, in our sole discretion, to suspend or terminate any registered user at any time if we suspect that you have not complied with these terms or for other reasons that we determine in good faith are necessary or appropriate, including if we suspect you are using or attempting to use the site in any way that violates these terms or any applicable laws or regulations.